Anderson's Blockhouse |

 Tazewell: Boone Cabin-Fort (1767 - 1768).
 Built by Daniel Boone.
 Later the site of the Harman House, used as Tazewell County's first courthouse in 1800.
 A farmhouse now occupies the site.

-Wittens Fort: William Witten's Fort (1767), a settlers' fort reconstructed in 1926, and Big Crab Orchard Fort (1771 - 1774).
-Built as a neighborhood place of refuge.
-It was used by the VA colonial militia during Dunmore's War in 1774.
-Now located here is the Historic Crab Orchard Museum and Pioneer Park.
+Wittens Fort: William Witten's Fort (1767), a settlers' blockhouse; and Thomas Witten's Fort / Big Crab Orchard Fort (1771 - 1774), built as a neighborhood place of refuge, later used by the VA colonial militia during Dunmore's War in 1774.
+(NOTE: unless the names are confused, William and Thomas were brothers.)
+Reconstructed in 1926.
+Now located here is the Historic Crab Orchard Museum and Pioneer Park (admission fee).
+(FORT WIKI)

 Richlands: Richlands Station (1772 - 1778), a settlers' fortified home used by the state militia.
 Also known as Richlands Fort.
 Very probably the same as James Fowler's Station (1772 - 1778).